Investing Strategy Research

 The Sortino Ratio

-Similar to the Sharpe ratio, the Sortino ratio measures the reward-to-risk ratio of an investment.
-However, instead of taking into account the overall volatility (standard deviation) as a measure of risk, it only considers the downside volatility.
+Similar to the Sharpe ratio, the Sortino ratio measures an investment’s reward-to-risk ratio.
+However, instead of considering the overall volatility (standard deviation) as a measure of risk, it only considers the downside volatility.
 This makes it more accurate at measuring true risk and better reflects investors’ goals: maximizing returns while minimizing drawdowns.

 Jensens Alpha

-Jensen’s Alpha measures the alpha an investment manager generates after adjusting for the risk associated with a specific asset.
-It also considers the volatility of markets and compares it to the expected return on a portfolio or mutual fund.
-Like the Sharpe ratio, Jensen’s Alpha indicates whether an investor is earning additional returns above what would be expected given the risk taken.
+Jensen’s alpha measures the alpha an investment manager generates after adjusting for the risk associated with a specific asset.
+It also considers market volatility and compares it to the expected return on a portfolio or mutual fund.
+Like the Sharpe ratio, Jensen’s Alpha indicates whether an investor is earning more than expected returns given the risk taken.

 A positive Jensen’s Alpha means the manager has generated additional returns over those expected.
 In contrast, a negative Jensen’s Alpha suggests that the investor is underperforming relative to what would be expected given the amount of risk taken.